 First, FDA now explains that certain regulatory documents now fall under the guidance, including advertising materials, most drug master files and promotional labeling.

-In addition, FDA also now explains that the use of its Electronic Submissions Gateway (ESG) will be required, that specific file formats will be required to be submitted, and that the use of FDA software will be necessary to file submissions.
+In addition, FDA also now explains that the use of its Electronic Submissions Gateway (ESG) will be required, that specific file formats will be require

 Notably, because FDA has issued a revised draft guidance instead of a final guidance, the eCTD submission requirements will now not go into effect for at least another two years, and likely closer to three.

 Comments on the guidance are due to FDA by 23 September 2014.

 Guidance for Industry: Providing Regulatory Submissions in Electronic Format — Certain Human Pharmaceutical Product Applications and Related Submissions Using the eCTD Specifications (FR)